 Let’s talk about “cheating” – specifically, why the phrase “cheat day” gets under my skin.
 You’ll hear a lot of differing opinions on this.
 Some people swear there’s no problem with cheat days.
 They’re super strict with their nutrition plan all week, then they give themselves a free pass on one weekend day to eat what they’ve been craving.
 Sounds innocent enough, right?

-Sure, it’s not sustainable to rigidly follow a diet.
-If everyone was “perfect” all of the time, we’d be miserable.
+Rigid diets aren’t sustainable.
 Is anyone a truly perfect eater?
 I know I wouldn’t answer yes.
-But, like… what does perfect eating even mean, man?
-I digress.
 Foods we may not label as “healthy” are still a part of traditions and enjoyment – and that’s okay!

 Why We Should Rethink “Cheat Days”